BardicDefense/purple-hack/README.md

 ### Chronicler

-The Chronicler makes notes on the party's adventures, including monsters and NPCs encountered, battles fought, clues discovered, and mysteries to be unravelled.
+The Chronicler makes notes on the party’s adventures, including monsters and NPCs encountered, battles fought, clues discovered, and mysteries to be unravelled.
 The chronicle is an invaluable tool for recalling previous events, especially when some time has passed between sessions.
-In longer campaigns, chroniclers record the collective memory of the party's epic adventures.
+In longer campaigns, chroniclers record the collective memory of the party’s epic adventures.

 ### Mapper

-The party Mapper creates maps of the areas explored based on the referee's descriptions.
+The party Mapper creates maps of the areas explored based on the referee’s descriptions.
 Details such as monsters or traps encountered, clues to puzzles, or interesting unexplored areas to which the party wishes to return may be noted on the map as it is drawn.